anastasiadoulab/machaon/README.md

 'excludedGeneNames': Filtering out structures originating from the same gene as the reference one 'excludedPDBIDs': Exclude PDB IDs
-'isReferenceViral': Meta-analysis skips the search in viral genome data for the reference, if it is not a viral protein 'GOProperty': Choose a property type for analysis: 'biologicalProcess', 'molecularFunction', 'cellularComponent' 'GOTargetProperties': Choose properties for analysis 'GOSearch': Choose a term to be searched in all available GO Terms belonging to the results e.g. 'ubiquit' (could be a stem of a word)
+'isReferenceViral': Meta-analysis skips the search in viral genome data for the reference, if it is not a viral protein 'viralContentExists': The existence of viral proteins in candidate set.
+This can be set to False for speeding up the process if there are no viral proteins present.
+'GOProperty': Choose a property type for analysis: 'biologicalProcess', 'molecularFunction', 'cellularComponent' 'GOTargetProperties': Choose properties for analysis 'GOSearch': Choose a term to be searched in all available GO Terms belonging to the results e.g. 'ubiquit' (could be a stem of a word)